Outreach

 Anyone who served at least 90 days of continuous active duty in the U.S. military may qualify for VA benefits.
 Survivors of veterans may be eligible for benefits, including monthly compensation, regardless of when their loved one was lost to the disease.

 The ALS Association encourages veterans, family members and/or survivors to learn about the VA benefits and to take advantage of these resources as appropriate.
-An overview of veteran benefits is available at http://www.va.gov/opa/publications/benefits_book.asp, and The ALS Association has created a special web page with a wealth of information.
+An overview of veteran benefits is available using the following:

 MS Awareness & Resources